developerjayuk/developerjayuk/README.md

 One of my absolute passions in life is learning and as such I've worked with a tonne of different technologies in the past and continue to spend atleast 1-2 hours expanding my web development knowledge everyday.

-The areas of real focus as of September 2020 for myself are: (these will change as time goes on)
+The areas of real focus as of November 2020 for myself are: (these will change as time goes on)
 * Javascript frameworks - Angular and React
 * NestJs
 * Node